Adrian-Guadalupe/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?

+      Sessions are a way to authenticate that a user should be able to access certain data.
+Sessions also create additional security by removing the authentication after a certain period of time.
+All of this for security.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.

+      bcrypt hashes passwords.
+It can hash a password before it gets saved to a database and it can also hash login passwords and compare that to the hashed password on the database

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?

+      You can specify how many rounds the salt will be generated with.
+The higher the rounds, the longer it will take to crack.

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?

+      Payload, Secret, Options

 ## Minimum Viable Product